X

 The Takeda clan was a member of the Minamoto clan of Kai Province, known as the Kai Minamoto clan.
 Being from a branch of the Minamoto clan, which people assume the “Warrior Lords,” they were looked upon with awe.

-During the reign of Shingen, the Takeda clan consolidated its power in Kai and began a full-scale advance into Shinano.
+During Shingen’s reign, the Takeda clan consolidated its power in Kai and began a full-scale advance into Shinano.
 This led to five battles with Uesugi Kenshin of Echigo, but the Takeda clan eventually annexed Shinano.

-The Takeda family, which subsequently conquered the western Ueno region, expanded its territory sucessively.
-Finally, the he would face a decisive battle with Nobunaga and his ally Ieyasu.
+The Takeda family conquered the western Kozuke region and successfully expanded its territory.
+Finally, he faced a decisive battle with Nobunaga and his ally, Ieyasu.

 The Takeda family crest was the Takeda-bishi (diamond-shaped crest).
-According to legend, the family adopted the kamon from a pattern on armor.
-They received it as a reward for victory in battle.
-The use of this crest is limited to the Takeda clan and its lineage.
+According to legend, the family adopted the Kamon from a pattern on armor and received it as a reward for victory in battle.
+This crest is limited to the Takeda clan and its lineage.

-The hanabishi crest of the second type is also the main crest.
+The second type of Hanabishi crest is also the main crest.
 The Takeda clan seemed to use it on items other than an armory.

 The third, the Kage Hanabishi, was another main crest.
 We assume people collectively called them the Takeda-bishi.

-The Takeda clan used nothing but this crest.
-It should be a sign of the pride and confidence of the Kai Minamoto clan.
+The Takeda clan used only this crest, which should be a sign of the Kai Minamoto clan’s pride and confidence.

 6. DATE MASAMUNE (1567- 1636): Samurai Kamon

-The Date clan is famous for its large number of crests, many of which are basically derived from the Fujiwara clan.
+The Date clan is famous for its many crests, many of which are derived from the Fujiwara clan.

-Usually, according to records from the middle Edo period, the crest of Sendai bamboo is used as the regular crest.
+According to records from the middle Edo period, the crest of Sendai bamboo is usually used as the regular crest.

-The following crests are used as alternative crests: Maru-ni Tate-sanhikiryo, Kuyo, Yukiwa-ni Susuki, Sixteen-petals Chrysanthemum, Goshichi-kiri (paulownia), and yatsunanana (eight-flowered shepherd’s purse) as alternative crests.
+The following crests are used as alternative crests: Maru-ni Tate-Sanhikiryo, Kuyo, Yukiwa-ni Susuki, Sixteen-petals Chrysanthemum, Goshichi-Kiri (paulownia), and Yatsu-Nazuna (eight-flowered shepherd’s purse) as alternative crests.

-Minamoto no Yoritomo gave Maru-ni Tate-sanhikiryo to Tomomune, the first head of the Date family.
-It used to be the official crest of the Date family for a long time.
-We assume Yatsu-nazuna (shepherd’s purse crest) is also from the same period.
+Minamoto no Yoritomo gave Maru-ni Tate-Sanhikiryo to Tomomune, the first head of the Date family.
+It was long and the official crest of the Date family.
+We assume Yatsu-Nazuna (shepherd’s purse crest) is also from the same period.

-Yukiwa-ni Susuki is an exclusive kamon of the Date clan which Masamune’s father, Terumune used.
-Kuyo crest was used by Masamune’s generation.
+Yukiwa-ni Susuki is an exclusive kamon of the Date clan, which Masamune’s father, Terumune, used.
+Masamune’s generation used the Kuyo crest.

 Chrysanthemum and Paulownia crests are crests that Masamune received from Toyotomi Hideyoshi.